Plan, Deliver & Operate Microsoft Teams with Confidence

 Packet Loss is the percentage of packets that are lost in a given window of time.
 Packet loss directly affects the Skype for Business Audio, Video and screen sharing modalities.
 Small or individual packet loss won’t have much of an impact, but back-to-back losses will cause audio and video cut-out.
 Packet loss can easily be tested in various ways with CloudReady; packet loss is captured from the actual Skype Clients as well as from the simulated VoIP and bandwidth sensors which can be pointed to Azure, AWS or deployed in a peer-to-peer setup.

 Recommended Minimum Packet Loss

-Microsoft recommends packet loss be kept to less then 1% during any 15 second interval and consecutive packet loss (burst) be kept to less then 10% during any 200 millisecond interval.
+Microsoft recommends packet loss be kept to less than 1% during any 15 second interval, and consecutive packet loss (burst) be kept to less than 10% during any 200 millisecond interval.
 These metrics are captured by the CloudReady Sensors as well as assisting in pin-pointing the network device that is responsible for the packet loss when possible through the Network Path Performance measurement that is captured with each run.

 Inter-packet Arrival Jitter

 Jitter is the average change in delay between successive packets.
 When there is excessive jitter in a network that exceeds the buffering capability of the client, then end-users will notice cut-out of audio, video or screen-sharing modalities.
 CloudReady Sensors capture actual jitter metrics as reported by the Skype client.
 CloudReady VoIP sensors also measure jitter between multiple network segments or various cloud deployments.